kchousos/BSc-Thesis/chapters/04-overhaul.md

 The static analysis tool Flawfinder [@flawfinder] is executed with the project directory as input and is responsible for the static analysis report.
 This report is considered a meaningful resource, since it provides the LLM agent with some starting points to explore, regarding the occurrences of potentially vulnerable functions and/or unsafe code practices.

 The vector store is created in the following manner: The codebase is first chunked in function-level pieces by traversing the code's Abstract Syntax Tree (AST) through Clang.
 Each chunk is represented by an object with the function's signature, the corresponding filepath and the function's body.
 Afterwards, each function body is turned into a vector embedding through an embedding model.
 Each embedding is stored in the vector store.
-This structure is created and used for easier and more semantically meaningful code retrieval, and to also combat context window limitations present in the LLMs.
+This structure is created and used for easier and more semantically meaningful code retrieval, and to also combat context window limitations present in LLMs.

 ### Harness Creation {#sec-creation}